IrvingMeng/SecureVector/README.md

 ## SecureVector

-A official implementation of SecureVector *Towards Privacy-Preserving, Real-Time and Lossless Feature Matching* and other plug-in template protection baselines.
+A official implementation of SecureVector [Towards Privacy-Preserving, Real-Time and Lossless Feature Matching](https://arxiv.org/abs/2208.00214) and involved baselines of template protection.

 ### Usage